How Much Can a Few Engine Moves Help? Quantifying Limited Cheating in Chess

 While cheating had always plagued chess, in recent years it had become a far more pronounced problem, affecting the highest echelon of players, and widely reported in the media.
 Since cheating is easier in online games, it had reached epidemic proportions, with Chess.com closing about 100,000 accounts per month for violating fair play rules, including a few Grandmasters (the highest rank in chess).
 This problem is far more pronounced in recent years, as online games have become a major component of chess, with an extensive tournament cycle, in which the world's top players regularly participate.

+High-profile cases such as the six-year FIDE ban of GM Igor Rausis~\citep{FIDE2019RausisDecision} and the 2022 Carlsen--Niemann controversy and subsequent litigation~\citep{Carlsen2022ChessBaseStatement,Chesscom2022NiemannReport,Chesscom2023Settlement} underscore the severity of the problem; for an overview of platform-level fair-play detection, see~\citep{Chesscom2025FairPlayOverview}.

-In this short paper, we do not study methods to detect cheating, but investigate how effective cheating is, in games between chess engines.
+In this paper, we do not study methods to detect cheating, but investigate how effective cheating is, in games between chess engines.
 Cheating is defined as the "helper" (a strong engine, that is watching the game) intervening in a few moves, and advising the "cheater" how to play.
-We assume that the "cheater" plays against an adversary of the same strength.
-The limitation to a maximal number of interventions is necessary, as without it, the "cheater" will always win, by applying the trivial approach of cheating in every move.
-Also, since we wish to investigate the effectiveness of "cheating without being easily caught", we provide the cheater with a measure of camouflage, by allowing only a small number of carefully chosen moves in which to intervene.
+Since we wish to investigate the effectiveness of "cheating without being easily caught", we provide the cheater with a measure of camouflage, by allowing only a very small number of carefully chosen intervention moves.